If you are a child, teenager, or young adult who was born in another country, you probably have a lot of questions about the rules of immigration.

 - You can find a list of scholarships available to undocumented students from the Department of Education.

 You should have a social security number to apply for a driver's license.
 Identification documents from immigration officials, including green cards and work permit documents, will help you meet the identity and other RMV requirements.
+A new law regarding driver’s licenses should be in effect in July 2023, check back for more details.

 The Selective Service System is used to keep information about men who could be made to serve in the armed services.
 Women and girls do not have to register for the Selective Service.